another-external-contributor/test-fedbiomed/.github/ISSUE_TEMPLATE/open-a-new-issue.md

 ---
 name: Open a new issue
-about: For reporting a bug, proposing a new feature, enhancing one, asking a question, ...
+about: For reporting a bug, proposing a new feature, enhancing an existing one, asking a question, ...
 title: "[Candidate]"
 labels: candidate
 assignees: ''